 1. Is powerlessness always a negative experience?

-Usually yes, but recognizing powerlessness can sometimes motivate people to seek support or change their circumstances.
+Usually yes, but recognizing powerlessness can sometimes motivate people to seek support, ask for help, or work toward practical change.

 2. What causes powerlessness?

-It can result from systemic oppression, physical limitations, emotional trauma, or a lack of resources and support.
+It can result from systemic oppression, physical limitations, emotional trauma, workplace barriers, or a lack of resources and support.

 3. How can someone overcome powerlessness?